Home / Stata Conferences / 2024 France

 (Read more)

 This presentation considers spatial linkages of bilateral trade, financial correlation, and bilateral distance to study the macroeconomic determinants of sovereign risk for frontier markets.
 It applies (Shi and Lee 2017) a dynamic spatial Durbin model with interactive fixed effects.
-Analysis confirms the existence of spillover effects stemming from the explanatory variables' movement towards the credit default swaps (CDSs) premium of itself and neighboring countries.
+Analysis confirms the existence of spillover effects stemming from the explanatory variables' movement toward the credit default swaps (CDSs) premium of itself and neighboring countries.
 Bilateral distance and trade are the most significant spatial linkages.
 All macroeconomics except reserves impact CDS spreads directly and through feedback effects.
 Spatial dependence strengthens during recessions.
 Findings suggest policymakers should account for regional contagion channels that transmit sovereign risk.

 (Read less)